Creating Tasks

 Prerequisites

-You need Editor access to create tasks.
+You need Editor access in a project to create tasks.
 Check your access level via the Share button in the project header.

 The quickest way: ask the agent